RyneBurden/NFL-Neural-Net/README.md

 Staley is a prediction model for NFL games, and it is based on the neural network architecture.
-It is trained on games from the last 2 NFL seasons.
-Through week 10 of the 2020 NFL season, Staley's overall record is 94-52-1.
+It is trained on games from the last 2 NFL seasons, and it correctly predicted 62.1% of the 2020-2021 NFL season.

 Python is currently the only language used for this project, however it will be overhauled during the offseason to include R as well.